Composite Classical and Quantum Channel Discrimination: Composite Channel Discrimination

 \subsubsection{An upper bound for adaptive strategies}

 We can prove the following upper bound on the Stein exponent for discriminating two composite channel hypotheses with adaptive strategies.
-This essentially captures the intuition that if the sets $\S_n$ and $\T_n$ are such that they include i.i.d. problem, then the error exponent has to be less than the worst-case i.i.d. error exponent. \begin{proposition} Let $\bm{\S} = (\S_n)_n, \bm{\T} = (\T_n)_n$ be two quantum composite channel hypotheses.
-Let $\S \coloneqq \S_1$ and $\T \coloneqq \T_1$.
-If the hypotheses are such that for all $n$
+This captures the intuition that if the sets $\S_n$ and $\T_n$ are such that they include the i.i.d. problem, then the error exponent has to be less than the worst-case i.i.d. error exponent (for a similar statement for composite state discrimination, see e.g. \cite{mosonyi_error_2022}). \begin{proposition} Let $\bm{\S} = (\S_n)_n, \bm{\T} = (\T_n)_n$ be two quantum composite channel hypotheses (as in \autoref{def:composite_channel_hypothesis}).
+Then, for all $n$ and $ε \in [0,1]$, it holds that